giuliacmartins/portfolio/README.md

 # Portfolio

 Welcome to my portfolio page!
-The code about is from my website http://giuliamartins.com/ -> if there are any issues viewing the site, I have the link for the GitHub version.
+The code about is from my website http://giuliamartins.com/ -> if there are any issues viewing the site, I have the link for the GitHub version: https://giuliacmartins.github.io/portfolio/.

 The projects presented go towards different repositories of mine :)